The miracle of seeds! Every seed contains all the food and energy it needs to burst out of its shell and start growing. Just add water.

-And correct watering is easy.
-Simply pour water into the tray (not directly on the seeds) to about 1/4" deep.
-The capillary properties of the Rockwool Grow Cubes wicks the moisture up to the seeds gently and evenly.
-At the same time, air flows through the cubes creating an even balance of air and moisture.
+Accurate watering is easy with Rockwool Grow Cubes.
+Simply pour water into the tray (not on the cubes) to about 1/4" deep.
+The capillary properties of the Grow Cubes will pull the moisture up to the seeds gently and evenly.
+At the same time, air flows through the cubes creating an even balance of air and moisture, preventing fungus and disease.

 Most seeds germinate better in the dark.

-But, when new leaves emerge (in 2-3 days), the new seedlings want cooler temperatures and light - lots of light!
-Move plants away from the heat and into sunny window that has a couple of hours of direct sun.
+But, when new leaves emerge (in 2-3 days), the new seedlings want light - and lots of it!
+After seeds sprout, move them to sunny window that gets a couple of hours of direct sun.

 New seedlings will grow weak and spindly without adequate light..

 Most seeds sprout in 5-7 days.
-In 2-3 weeks you'll have mature seedlings that are 3-4" tall and are ready to be moved into a hydroponic planter.
+After 2-3 weeks in a sunny window (or under grow ights) you'll have mature seedlings that are 3-4" tall and are ready to be moved into a hydroponic planter.